cscorley/dissertation/chapters/3_flt/3_discussion.md

 within <= 84 (10.000000%):	84	0.587412587413
 within <= 422 (50.000000%):	95	0.664335664336
 other > 422 (50.000000%):	10	0.0699300699301
+worst (Changesets - Snapshot) 639.0 -680.0
 total:	143
 -->

+\input{figures/flt/rq1_bookkeeper}

+Figure \ref{fig:flt:rq1:bookkeeper} shows the effectiveness measures for
+\bookkeeper.
+Again, the figure suggests that changesets perform better than snapshots, even though the MRR difference is only $0.0056$.

 <!-- Mahout v0.10.0
 max bound:	1556